greenzorro/victor42.eth/content/post-en/折腾与思考/AI输出高质量科普文.md

 ## Final Thoughts

-This approach lets me deepen my own understanding—ensuring the content is something I've truly learned—while freeing me from the tedious work of fine-tuning sentences.
+This approach lets me deepen my own understanding - ensuring the content is something I've truly learned - while freeing me from the tedious work of fine-tuning sentences.

 During an [AI workshop](https://victor42.eth.limo/post-en/do-you-really-know-ai/) with former colleagues, someone asked what I use AI for most.
 My answer: "Learning."